 Content begets content.
 While there most certainly are new original works you would be hard pressed to find any that were not influenced in some way by past works.
 Content evolves (or rather in the past evolved) along side culture.
 However, with current laws and how they are being changed and influenced by big media, content will never again evolve in the ways of the past.

 The point I want to make with this is that this content evolved with culture and culture evolved along side this content.
-Many artists influenced by stories of Santa, or Saint Nickolas, or Father Christmas, or Sinterklaas built on those stories producing paintings and poems, which in turn influenced the further evolution of Santa.
+Many artists influenced by stories of Santa, or Saint Nickolas, or Father Christmas, or Sinterklaas built on those stories, producing paintings and poems, music and stories which in turn influenced the further evolution of Santa.
 Current copyright laws (and the perpetual extension of those laws) prevent Mickey Mouse from evolving into anything other than a squeaky mouse.

-Did you know, the big media companies, encourage us at a very young age to take their content, build on it and act out new and exciting stories based on their characters?
-I was 6 years old when I saw Starwars for the first time in the theater.
-I had action figures and ships and play sets from the movie, saw the advertisements on TV that showed other kids, just like me, playing with the Starwars merchandise making up new stories.
+Big media companies, encourage us at a very young age to take their content, build on it and act out new and exciting stories based on their characters?
+I was 6 years old when I saw Star Wars for the first time in the theater.
+I had action figures and ships and play sets from the movie, saw the advertisements on TV that showed other kids, just like me, playing with the Star Wars merchandise making up new stories.

 However, it does demonstrate how content and creativity evolve from existing content.
 It shows how you do not have to have completely original work to be creative.
-It shows an understanding, if somewhat subconscious, of the content producers that creativity and imagination can be built on past work.
+It shows an understanding, if somewhat subconscious of the original content producers, that creativity and imagination can be built upon past work.

 However, was this performance of our made up story permitted?
 Were we allowed to perform for an audience?
-How about if we invited our neighbors over and put on a sort of “puppet show” with our action figures.
-Were we still allowed to perform our story that was based on Starwars?
-What if we were filmed and posted to YouTube?
+What if we invited our neighbors over and put on a sort of “puppet show” with our action figures.
+Were we still allowed to perform our story that was based on Star Wars?
+What if our performance was filmed and posted to YouTube?
 (I know, YouTube didn’t exist in 1979.
 But that’s the point of this article.)
-Where was the line drawn?
+Where is the line drawn?1

 As kids we were never informed that there was potentially even such a line.
 We were happy making up stories and big media was happy collecting our money.
 I know these questions really sound absurd, however, now that the Internet is a way of life and content is available like never before, it is so easy to mix and remix content and have it seen by so many people.
 Why haven’t these seemingly absurd questions ever been asked before?
 Why are we encouraged to mix and remix content as children only to be told it is dirty and evil now?